Hey Kids (Start Here)

 “God damn it,” Telford hissed.
 “I’m trying to help you.
 You can’t even sit.”

 Telford stared at Rush, his jaw locked, his eyes dark and glittering.
 “Fine.
 I’ll just leave this here.”
 Telford shook the canteen.
-“You can either drink it, or lie here while your kidneys necrose.”
+“You can drink it, or you can lie here while your kidneys necrose.”
 He got to his feet.
 “I’ll come back in half a day to see if you’re dead.”

-“You want to go in there and do what?
-Spout some sensitive NPR bullshit?
+“Sure.
+You wanna go in there and spout some sensitive NPR bullshit?
 Give him a fucking hug?
-Go ahead.
+Go right ahead.
 Try it.
 See how far it gets you.”

-“I just think that—”
+“I just think—”

 Telford exhaled, short and irritated.
 “Make sure it doesn’t make it out of the cargo bay.
 If we fucking get killed because of that cat—”

 “Yeah,” Volker said.
 “I hear ya.”
-He considered a moment and then pulled the cat out of the small space, settling him over his good shoulder.
-“Telford can wait for three minutes, right?” he murmured, running a hand over the cat’s back.
-He stood and scanned the cargo bay, making sure that nothing looked amiss, and then headed for the door.
+He lifted the cat out of the small space and settled him over his good shoulder.
+“Telford can wait for three minutes, right?”
+He ran a hand over the cat’s back, then stood and scanned the cargo bay.

 “Shh,” he whispered.
 “No meowing.
 And no running away, either.
-Otherwise no more field trips for you.
+Otherwise, no more field trips for you.
 This is a highly covert operation right here.
 Are we clear on that?”

-Mendelssohn purred softly.
+Mendelssohn purred sleepily.

 “Okay,” Volker murmured.
 “Here we go.”

-“Fine,” Rush said, his eyes closed.
+“Fine,” Rush said, his tone bizarrely conversational.
+“How are you?”

 “Oh very subtle,” Rush said dryly.